lclem/lia/src/part1/CharacteristicFormulas.lagda.md

 ```

 (Notice that we need to rewrite twice in each case.
-For example in the first case we need to rewrite twice accoriding to the same equality `ϱp≡tt : ϱ p ≡ tt`:
+For example in the first case we need to rewrite twice according to the same equality `ϱp≡tt : ϱ p ≡ tt`:
 The first rewrite transforms `⟦ 「 p 」 ϱ ⟧ ϱ` into ``⟦ ` p ⟧ ϱ``,
 and the second rewrite transforms the latter into !remoteRef(part0)(Booleans)(𝔹)(tt), as required.
 A single rewrite does not suffice.